muppet9010/factorio-muppet-streamer/README.md

     - targetPosition: STRING - Optional: a position as a table to target instead of the players position.
 Will come on to the target players map (surface).
     - accuracyRadiusMin: NUMBER - Optional: the minimum distance from the target that can be randomly selected within.
 If not specified defaults to 0.
     - accuracyRadiusMax: NUMBER - Optional: the maximum distance from the target that can be randomly selected within.
 If not specified defaults to 0.
+    - salvoSize: NUMBER - Optional: breaks the incoming explosiveCount into salvos of this size.
+Useful if you are using very large numbers of nukes to prevent server crash.
+    - salvoDelay: NUMBER - Optional: use with salvoSize.
+Sets the delay between salvo deliveries in game ticks (60 ticks = 1 second)
 - Example command atomic rocket: `/muppet_streamer_schedule_explosive_delivery {"delay":1, "explosiveCount":1, "explosiveType":"atomicRocket", "target":"muppet9010", "accuracyRadiusMax":50}`
 - Example command grenades: `/muppet_streamer_schedule_explosive_delivery {"explosiveCount":7, "explosiveType":"grenade", "target":"muppet9010", "accuracyRadiusMin":10, "accuracyRadiusMax":20}`
+- Example command large count of atomic rockets with salvo: `/muppet_streamer_schedule_explosive_delivery {"delay":1, "explosiveCount":150, "explosiveType":"atomicRocket", "target":"muppet9010", "accuracyRadiusMax":50, "salvoSize":10, "salvoDelay":60}`

 Notes: